jcs-instructor/mobtimer/backlog.md

 - [x] making App.js into App.tsx
 - [x] create CONTRIBUTING.md for frontend
 - [x] .skip failing UI test (already in backlog to deal with it later)
+- [ ] Fix this: start shell files don't launch the ui in a browser window currently
 - [ ] Start mob
   - [x] UI - Create a form for starting a mob.
 Result: acknowledge button is pressed and value of field)
-  - [ ] Make a package to share code between back and front ends (See proposal-npmjs.md for more details)
+  - [X] Make a package to share code between back and front ends (See proposal-npmjs.md for more details)
   - [ ] Join a mob from the above screen.
 Result: Message connected is displayed after connecting and whether you are the first one
 - [ ] Make default port different for frontend & backend
 - [ ] Make ports configurable (on frontend & backend)